nrnrnr/Frosthaven-YASS/README.md

  1. Ensure that you have [TeXLive](https://www.tug.org/texlive/) installed.

+ 2. Download and install these fonts:

+      - Germania One
+      - High Tower Text
+      - High Tower Text Bold

+    All should be available from free sites.

- 2. Download and install the two image sets above (in the locations of your choice).
+ 3. Download and install the two image sets above (in the locations of your choice).

- 3. Alter the first two lines of `monsters.tex` to point to the locations where you installed the assets in step 2.
+ 4. Alter the first two lines of `monsters.tex` to point to the locations where you installed the image sets in step 3.
 (If you don't have a `crushed` directory, open an issue and I'll try to help.
 If I created it, I don't remember how.)

- 4. Build both PDFs:
+ 5. Build both PDFs:

         xelatex monsters
         xelatex overlays

- 5. To create two-sided PDFs, if on Linux:
+ 6. To create two-sided PDFs, if on Linux:

         pdftk monsters.pdf cat 1 1 2 2 3 3 output monsters2.pdf
         pdftk overlays.pdf cat 1 1 2 2 3 3 output overlays2.pdf